CircuitVerse/Interactive-Book/docs/counter.md

 The logic diagram of a 2-bit ripple up counter is shown in figure.
 The toggle (T) flip-flop are being used.
-But we can use the JK flip-flop also with J and K connected permanently to logic 1.
+But you can use the JK flip-flop also with J and K connected permanently to logic 1.
 External clock is applied to the clock input of flip-flop A and QA output is applied to the clock input of the next flip-flop i.e. FF-B.

 ### Logical Diagram